#WritingCommunity,

 (Marvelous, powerful movie that has haunted me all these years.)

-Each week #LineByLineTime writers share lines, 220 words or less, from a WIP.
+Each week #LineByLineTime writers share lines, ±280 words, from a WIP or a published work.
 (Try it out on the chickens, as the farmer said.)

-There will be a focus question during the hour, a chance to share, thirty-five minutes for critique, and a time for “Best in Show.”
-You will find #LineByLineTime’s Mini-Critique Hour participants to be positive and encouraging.
+During the hour, there will be a focus question, a chance to share, thirty-five minutes for critique, and a time for “Best in Show.”
+You will find the participants in #LineByLineTime’s Mini-Critique Hour to be positive and encouraging.

 Harlow Kelly is an excellent writer.
 I convinced her to make a list of words that are unnecessary in good writing.
 Using this guide will clean up many problems.
 Warning—this cut 2000 words out of one of my WIPs, and the reader won’t miss them a bit!